 Himalayan salt can range in color from a soft yellow pink to a deep rustic red, to a magnificent silvery-blue, the colors being dependant on the type of minerals present within them.

 Himalayan Rock Salt is between 84-97% pure, a rating set by the Codex Alimentarius Commission.
 The best grades of Himalayan salt are mined by hand and turned into cubes, platers, planks or giant chunks and used for culinary or purifying benefits.

-Himalayan salt contains 84 trace minerals at a percentage of between 2-15% polyhalite (essential mineral) including sodium chloride, sulphate, calcium, potassium, magnesium, and as it is unrefined the nutrients are more bioavailable than refined rock salt.
+Himalayan salt contains 84 trace minerals at a percentage of between 2-15% polyhalite (an essential mineral) including sodium chloride, sulfate, calcium, potassium, magnesium, and as it is unrefined the nutrients are more bioavailable than refined rock salt.
 As this rock salt exists in colloidal form, small enough to be easily absorbed by our cells and gut lining.
 It also contains less sodium per serving than table salt.

 Sodium is needed by all our cells.
 The sodium-potassium pump is necessary for cellular energy exchange and all over body and organ balance.
-It aids in caring nutrients into and waste out of cells, it is an integral part of our blood plasma, lymphatic fluid, extracellular fluid and amniotic fluid.
-Such functions that it conveys are; muscle contractions, electrolyte balance, blood sugar regulation and pH balance.
+It aids in caring nutrients into and wastes out of cells, it is an integral part of our blood plasma, lymphatic fluid, extracellular fluid, and amniotic fluid.
+Such functions that it conveys are; muscle contractions, electrolyte balance, blood sugar regulation, and pH balance.

 Promotes Healthy Sleep

 Without salt, the body would not be able to function properly.
 It is essential for so many functions in the body, sleep being one of them.
 Salt aids in regulating sleep and is a natural hypnotic.

 How to take it: Place a few grains of Himalayan Salt on your tongue and after drinking a full glass of water (this cannot be done without water).
 This is a natural sleep aid.